johnsusek/praeco/README.md

 There are no plans to support this at this time.

-#### I can't send an email when I specify a gmail or office365 address in from_addr of Email.
+#### I can't send an email when I specify a gmail or Microsoft 365 address in from_addr of Email.
 Is there a workaround?

 - For Gmail, you need to set Allow insecure apps.
-- There is no workaround for office365.
+- There is no workaround for Microsoft 365.

 #### Is it possible to raise an alert only during a specific time period?